Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Experiments

-GRPO relies on informative relative comparisons within each sampled group.
-When the rollout group is homogeneous, relative advantages become less informative and updates can stagnate.
-By producing group members from distinct parameter-space instances, B-Trans increases the chance that at least one candidate reaches a higher-reward region, strengthening the learning signal available to GRPO under the same group size.
+\paragraph{Results.} As shown in Table~\ref{table:rlvr_results}, B-Trans achieves consistent gains across all four benchmarks.
+GRPO relies on informative relative comparisons within the sampled group.
+When the rollout group is homogeneous, relative advantages become less informative, and updates can stagnate.
+By producing group members from distinct parameter-space instances, B-Trans increases the chance that at least one candidate reaches a higher-reward region, strengthening the learning signal.